 When making a decision on your claim, the Home Office will refer to their internal country guidance notes.
 The Home Office guidance for your home country may be flawed – it may be out of date, or not reflect the concerns of human rights organisations.
 You can find the Home Office’s country documents here.

 The Home Office guidance, and your Reasons for Refusal Letter, will refer to country guidance cases.
 These are asylum appeals chosen by the immigration tribunal to give legal guidance for a particular country, or a particular group of people in a particular country.
 The decisions in these cases are assumed to be based on the best possible evidence about that country at that time.
 Until there are significant changes in that country, a country guidance decision sets out the law for other people seeking asylum from that country.
-You can find the last country guidance decisions here.
+You can find the latest country guidance decisions here.

 Expert evidence may be obtained by your lawyer if your case goes to appeal, but it is something you or a supporter can think about as well.
-Evidence could come from an academic, university researcher, or experienced professional who is an expert on your country of origin, or a particular aspect of your case (women’s rights in a certain region, an ethnicity, a religious minority, etc.).
+Evidence could come from an academic, university researcher, or experienced professional who is an expert on your country of origin, or a particular aspect of your case.
 They can be asked to look at your testimony and comment on whether it fits with what they know about the subject.
 They could also be asked to comment on why your case might not fit the general pattern.

 Note: you are not asking the expert to say whether or not you are telling the truth.
 You are asking them to use their knowledge to comment on how your story fits into known information on that topic.